Zalek4/simple-python-web-gui-templates/README.md

-***PLEASE NOTE - THE CONTENT OF EACH EXAMPLE FOLDER SHOULD BE COPIED INTO THEIR OWN FOLDERS WHEN TESTING.
-OTHERWISE, WHEN RUNNING 'MAIN.PY', SOME RELATIVE PATH REFERENCES WILL BE BROKEN.
-THE EXAMPLES WON'T RUN, YOU WILL BE SAD, AND I WILL BE SAD.***
-___
 # A Note on Web GUI's For Python.
 Python is an incredible language.
 It has a simple syntax, an insane amount of available modules, and an excellent amount of free learning material on the web.